 - User name — This, with the Password below it, is what identifies you to the mail service, grants you access to your mailbox for incoming mail, and authorizes you to send email.
 This hasn’t changed.

 - Send your messages using this name — Again, this can be whatever you like.
 In this case, email from this account will appear to come “From:” Santa Claus.

 Email sent using this configuration would have a spoofed “From:” address:

 And that — or its equivalent — is exactly what spammers do.

 Before you try spoofing email from Santa Claus yourself, there are a few catches:

 - Your email program might not support it.
-For example, most web email services don’t have a way to specify a different email address to send from, or if they do, they first require you to confirm you can access email sent to that address.
-However, sometimes you can connect to those same services using a desktop email program, like Microsoft Office Outlook as I’ve shown above, and configure it to do so.
+For example, most web-based email services don’t have a way to specify a different email address to send from, or if they do, they require you to confirm you can access email sent to that address first.
+However, sometimes you can connect to those same services using a desktop email program, like Microsoft Office Outlook, as I’ve shown above, and configure it to do so.

 - Your email service might not support it.
 Some ISPs check the “From:” address on outgoing email to make sure it hasn’t been spoofed.
 Unfortunately, with the proliferation of custom domains, this approach is falling out of favor.
 For example, I might want to use the email account I have with my ISP to send email “From:” my askleo.com email address.
 The ISP has no way to know whether that’s a legitimate thing, or whether I’m a spammer spoofing that “From:” line.